atom-box/eleventy-base-blog/posts/option-examples-of-bash-find-and-grep.md

 layout: layouts/post.njk
 ---

 Find and Grep are friends.
-See also my earlier post, *SED and TR are friends*.
+I memorize *Grep* syntax pretty well but mix up things in the *Find* syntax.
+So here are my personal examples to refer to.

 ## Easy examples with FIND in Linux BASh